TLara1/TLara1.github.io/_projects/21_project.md

 I_{IR} = \int_0^1 dx\ \frac{x(x-2)}{\left(1-x\right)},
 \end{equation}

 This integral is not convergent as $$x\rightarrow1$$.
 This is known as an infrared divergence.
-All of our other divergences so far have resulted from $$\ell\rightarrow\infinity$$, the so-called high-energy or ultraviolet limit.
+All of our other divergences so far have resulted from $$\ell\rightarrow\infty$$, the so-called high-energy or ultraviolet limit.
 But in this case, the problem is on the other end of the spectrum.
 Returning to the integral that gave rise to $$I_{IR}$$, the problem was in the gaugeless term for the fermionic loop integral, Eq. \ref{eq: gauegelss lintegral 1},
 \begin{equation}
 I = \int\bar{d}^dk\ \frac{\gamma^\mu i\left(\not k + m\right)\gamma^\nu\left(-i\eta_{\mu\nu}\right)}{\left(k^2-m^2\right)\left(k-p\right)^2} = \frac{ i }{ \left(4\pi\right)^{2} }\Gamma\left(\epsilon\right)\int_0^1 dx\ \left(\left(4-2\epsilon\right)m + (2\epsilon-2) x\not p\right)\left(\frac{\Delta}{4\pi}\right)^{-\epsilon}.
 \end{equation}